wp-plugins/p5-embedder/readme.txt

 There are options to show or hide the associated code and to set the size of the sketch frame.
 You can see an example of it running [here](http://lauren-mccarthy.com/inmotion/2014/09/test-5/).

-[p5js.org](http://p5js.org): p5.js is a JavaScript library that starts with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today’s web.
+[p5js.org](http://p5js.org): p5.js is a JavaScript library that starts with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today's web.

 ####To include a p5 sketch: